azat-co/ga-backbone/README.md

 ## Require.js for Production

-we'll used Node Package Manager (NPM) to install requirejs in your project folder.
+We'll used Node Package Manager (NPM) to install **requirejs** in your project folder.
 In your project folder run these commands in a terminal:

 ```bash
 $ npm install requirejs
 ```

-or add `-g ` for global installation:
+Or add `-g ` for global installation:

 ```bash
 $ npm install -g requirejs